JESUSC1/jesusc1/README.md

   <!-- About Me section on the right -->
   <div style="width: 300px; background-color: #f2f2f2; padding: 10px;">
     <h2 font-weight="bold">About Me :sunglasses:</h2>
-    <p>Jesús Cantú is a skilled Data Scientist based in Chicago, IL.
-With a strong foundation in various programming languages, he leverages his technical expertise to excel in data analytics and machine learning endevours.
-He is experienced in applying various techniques including: Deep Learning/Neural Networks, Unsupervised Learning, Regression models, and Data Processing/Visualization.
+    <p>I am a skilled Data Scientist based in Chicago, IL.
+With a strong foundation in various programming languages, I leverage my technical expertise to excel in data analytics and machine learning endeavors.
+I am experienced in applying various techniques including Deep Learning/Neural Networks, Unsupervised Learning, Regression models, and Data Processing/Visualization.

-Jesús holds a Data Science Engineer Certification from The Data Incubator (2023), a M.S. in Software Engineering from Loyola University - Chicago (2023) :wolf:, and a B.A. in Sociology from Princeton University (2017) :tiger:.
-He considers himself an interdisciplinary & data-driven problem solver with a passion for science, technology, and their application for the betterment of mankind.
+I hold a Data Science Engineer Certification from The Data Incubator (2023), a M.S. in Software Engineering from Loyola University - Chicago (2023) 🐺, and a B.A. in Sociology from Princeton University (2017) 🐯.
+I consider myself an interdisciplinary and data-driven problem solver with a passion for science, technology, and their application for the betterment of mankind.

 Note, 'Most Used Languages' is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.
     </p>